Belk: 2000s

 On July 5, 2005, Belk completed the purchase of 47 Proffitt's and McRae's department stores from Saks Incorporated, primarily in Tennessee and Mississippi.
-Belk downgraded the 39 Proffitt's and McRae's stores to the Belk nameplate on March 8, 2006.
+Belk rebranded the 39 Proffitt's and McRae's stores to the Belk nameplate on March 8, 2006.
 Just over a year later, Belk purchased 38 Parisian department stores from Saks on October 2, 2006.
 Although most Parisian stores were downgraded to the Belk nameplate since September 12, 2007, some duplicate Parisian stores were closed, as at The Mall at Barnes Crossing in Tupelo, Mississippi, Richland Mall (then known as Midtown at Forest Acres), Columbiana Centre in Columbia, South Carolina, and Citadel Mall in Charleston, South Carolina.
 Four Parisian stores in Indiana, Michigan, and Ohio, plus a store under construction at the time in Michigan, were sold by Belk to The Bon-Ton Stores, Inc. Integrating the larger, more upscale Parisian stores proved a challenge for Belk, and spurred the creation of the company's flagship strategy.

 During the fourth quarter of 2005, Belk completed the sale of its private-label credit card division, Belk National Bank, to GE MoneyBank, a division of GE Consumer Finance.
 Consumers were issued new Belk credit cards replacing the old ones issued by BNB.
 All new Belk cards are now issued by GE MoneyBank, now known as Synchrony Bank.

 As Belk made acquisitions, the websites acquired were changed to redirect to Belk.com.
 Belk operated limited electronic commerce on its website.
 Home furnishings such as bedding, small kitchen appliances, crystal, dinnerware, and china have been offered for several years to online shoppers as a part of the chain's online bridal and gift registry.
 The chain revamped its website and registry on September 15, 2008.
 Celebrity-branded product lines were also introduced, including a partnership with actress Kristin Davis for women's apparel and accessories collection which debuted in fall 2008 in 125 store locations and online.
 However, that product line was discontinued in late 2009.

-Former Belk logo used from 1968 to 2010.
-The "All for you!" slogan was used from the late 1990s onward.